Affiliate links on Android Authority may earn us a commission. Learn more.

 How to protect your privacy using Android

-We keep an awful lot of personal information on our mobiles these days and they consequently know quite a lot about us.
+We keep an awful lot of personal information on our mobiles these days and, as a direct result, these devices know quite a lot about us.
 From our location and contacts to our favourite hangouts and hobbies, we happily exchange some of this information for “free” services from the likes of Google and others, but there are plenty of less scrupulous people and businesses out there that would also like to get their hands on this valuable asset.

 These days, it makes a lot of sense to look after the data stored on your smartphone and fortunately there are plenty of handy tools available within the Android ecosystem to help keep your data private.